created an LLM which captures group conversations as real-time images and diagrams

 3. FOR SKETCHES (Images):

-- If this is a refinement (e.g. "make it blue"), keep the core details of the previous prompt and apply the change.
+- If refinement, keep core details and apply the change.

 - set "is_refinement": true only if editing the previous image.